Earwigs

 EUROPEAN EARWIG

-The European earwig (Forficula auricularia) is the most common earwig found in and around homes across the country.
+The European earwig (Forficula auricularia) is the most common earwig found in homes across the country.
 Despite their name, these earwigs are well established throughout the United States, and are responsible for the majority of residential complaints.
-Although they are often thought of as crawling insects, European earwigs do have flying capabilities and the species is known to thrive with moist environments including in soil and around foundations.
+Although they are often thought of as crawling insects, European earwigs have flying capabilities and the species is known to thrive with in moisture, soil, or around foundations.

 RING-LEGGED EARWIGS

-Ring-legged earwigs (Euborellia annulipes) are another type of species commonly found in establishments, particularly in warmer regions of the United States.
-This species is more commonly found in soil and landscaped areas, but still enter homes if the conditions are right.
+Ring-legged earwigs (Euborellia annulipes) are another type of earwig species commonly found in warmer regions of the United States.
+This earwig is often found in soil and landscaped areas, but can enter homes if the conditions are right.
 Ring-legged earwigs cannot fly, keeping their movement localized and concentrated to the ground level.
-Considering they rely on crawling, this type of earwig typically enters homes through access points such as foundational cracks or door openings and their activity is usually limited to lower floors.
+Considering they rely on their crawling abilities, this type of earwig typically enters through access points such as foundational cracks or door openings and activity is usually limited to lower floors.

 SEASIDE EARWIGS

-Primarily found in coastal areas of the United States, seaside earwigs (anisolavis maritima) prefer to live under debris such as driftwood or landscaping materials near the a coastline.
-Residents located near beaches, docks, or waterfront areas may experience an influx of these earwigs due to high exterior populations.
-Much like the ring-legged earwig, this species does not fly, but they are strong crawlers who adapt well to moist environments.
+Primarily found in coastal areas of the United States, seaside earwigs (anisolavis maritima) prefer to live under debris such as driftwood or landscaping materials near a coastline.
+Residents located near beaches, docks, or waterfront areas may experience an influx of these earwigs due to high exterior populations and the presence of moist environments.

 Prevention is usually much easier and more manageable than attempting to treat an infestation.
-If you’ve experienced ant problems in the past or are concerned that your home may be at risk, contact EcoShield for an inspection and front-line treatment plan.
-Protecting yourself prior to ants becoming a problem is the single best way to avoid ants altogether.
+If you’ve experienced earwig problems in the past or are concerned that your home may be at risk, contact EcoShield for an inspection and front-line treatment plan.
+Protecting yourself prior to earwigs becoming a problem is the single best way to avoid them altogether.
 Our year-round Shield Protection Plan can also prevent and control ants before they become a problem.

 SEE earwigs?
 TAKE THESE STEPS